Merc6/otterlang/roadmap.md

 - Testing framework
   - Built-in test runner (`otter test`) and assertion library
   - Snapshot testing hooks and timing output
+- Package manager (otterpkg)
+  - Dependency resolution and version management
+  - Local and remote package registry support
+  - Lockfile generation and reproducible builds
+  - Integration with `otter build` and module system
+- Documentation and website
+  - Official documentation site with search and examples
+  - Interactive API reference with live code samples
+  - Tutorials and guides for common use cases
+  - Package registry browser and search
 - Diagnostics and observability
   - Rich error messages with spans and suggestions
   - Built-in tracing and structured logs